Biography (2010)

 Ludger Hofmann-Engl

-He studied composition with Dr. L. Schilling at the Conservatory Nuremberg.
-In piano, he was instructed at the Sacred Music Institute Erlangen and as a master pupil by E. Sternlicht in Berlin.
-At the Technical University Berlin he completed his MA with Carl Dahlhaus and Helga de la Motte-Haber in music science, philosophy and theoretical physics.
-During his studies he modified Ernst Terhardt's model on virtual pitch and pitch salience.
+Ludger studied composition with Dr. Ludwig Schilling at the Meistersinger Konservatorium Nuremberg.
+In piano, he was instructed at the Sacred Music Institute Erlangen and by E. Sternlicht in Berlin.
+At the Technical University Berlin he completed his MA with Carl Dahlhaus and Helga de la Motte-Haber in music science, philosophy (Günter Abel) and theoretical physics (Wolfgang Muschik).
+During his studies, he modified Ernst Terhardt's model on virtual pitch and pitch salience.
 Apparently, this model, supported by experimental data, solves problems of previous models as put forward by other researchers.
-The model also allows for the development of a contemporary harmony theory, which Hofmann-Engl presented during the VI Brazilian symposium of computer music in Rio de Janeiro in 1999.
-In 2003, he presented a stringent analysis of Schoenberg's op 19.2 based upon his virtual pitch model during the Interactive Musicnetwork Workshop at Leeds University.
+The model also allows for the development of a contemporary harmony theory, which Ludger presented during the VI Brazilian symposium of computer music in Rio de Janeiro in 1999.
+In 2003, he presented a stringent analysis of Schoenberg's op 19.2 based upon this virtual pitch model during the Interactive Musicnetwork Workshop at Leeds University.
 A software application of the theory in form of a harmony analyzer can be found here.
 In a paper delivered during the 9th ICMPC (Bologna, 2006), he demonstrated that the pattern approach to virtual pitch is superior to the temporal approach.
 The paper can be viewed here.
-In 2008, he made an aural presentation during ICMPC 10 in Sapporo (Japan), showing that his virtual pitch model (coined Hofmann-Engl pitch) and Riemann's functional harmony theory are in support of each other.
+In 2008, he made an aural presentation during ICMPC 10 in Sapporo (Japan), showing that his virtual pitch model (here coined Hofmann-Engl pitch) and Riemann's functional harmony theory are in support of each other.
+His paper on the historical perspective on consonance and dissonance appeared within the proceedings of ICMPC 11, Seattle, USA.

 He completed his PhD in 2003 in psychology (Keele University) with John Sloboda as his main supervisor and Alan Marsden (University of Lancaster) as his external supervisor.
-In his research project he investigated issues related to cognitive/melodic similarity and melodic transformations.
+In his research project, he investigated issues related to cognitive/melodic similarity and melodic transformations.
 Talks given regarding these issues include the University of Southampton, the University of Texas at Dallas, City University London and King's College London.
 He presented a paper on melodic similarity models during the 2nd international conference on Music Information Retrieval at Bloomington (Indiana) in 2001.
 In 2002 his paper on rhythmic similarity was read by Richard Parncutt during the ICMPC 7 (7th international conference on music perception and cognition, Sydney).
-Hofmann-Engl also moderated a panel on What makes music similar during the 3rd international symposium on music information retrieval in Paris in 2002.
+Ludger also moderated a panel on What makes music similar during the 3rd international symposium on music information retrieval in Paris in 2002.
 He contributed to Axmedis 2008 in Florence with a paper on similarity software engineering.
 Other papers were included in conferences in France and Italy.
-A list of his publications is here.

-Hofmann-Engl's work includes ca 60 compositions (List of works).
-His zweite symphonische Arbeit is published on CD (VMM 3003), a recording by the Polish Radio and TV Orchestra Krakow in 1991, so is his erste Klaviersonate (VMM 2016) recorded in 1995 with him as the performer.
-His music has been featured regularly on German radio (Concerto Bavarese).
-As a pianist he appeared on German Radio and in concerts in London, Vienna, Berlin, Rosario and elsewhere.
+Ludger's work includes about 70 compositions (List of works).
+His zweite symphonische Arbeit is published on CD (VMM 3003), a recording by the National Polish Radio Orchestra (Krakow) in 1991, and so is his erste Klaviersonate (VMM 2016) recorded in 1995 with him as the performer, and his music has been featured regularly on German radio (Concerto Bavarese).
 His composition Abstract I for viola, bassoon and harpsichord (duration ca. 35 min) was produced by Bavarian Radio in February 2004.
-His piece For Nicola for two oboes and string orchestra was premièred by the Ensemble Rosario in Rosario (Argentina) in Spring 2003.
-In 2006, his piece Klangfarbenmusik for Chamber Orchestra was premièred by the same ensemble.
-Composers Library (18 Aylward Close, Hadleigh, Suffolk, UK) has released two of his works: Cyclone (piano solo) and the facsimile edition of his zweite symphonische Arbeit.
-He recorded his composition Klangfarbenmusik for piano in 2005 and premiered this composition in Rosario (Argentina) in 2006.
+Composers Library released two of his works: Cyclone (piano solo) and the facsimile edition of his zweite symphonische Arbeit.
+Both works are now held in the British Library.
+Further, several of his solo compositions had been published through the Argentine internet portal About Scores.
+However, this portal was closed down in 2019.

 Music Samples (mp3)